Astrological charts

 Each of the twelve houses relates to specific life themes based on where it is in the sky.
 Is it in the east (where planets rise), or in the west (where planets set)?
 Is the house above the earth or below?, etc. Here’s a simplified example of how this works:

-• The 10th house, or midheaven represents achievement, success, and glory, as this place marks the highest point of the Sun’s daily arc in our skies.
+- The 10th house, or midheaven represents achievement, success, and glory, as this place marks the highest point of the Sun’s daily arc in our skies.
+In a nativity, this house shows the public acclaim one is accorded throughout life, and one’s vocation.
+In a horary chart, it indicates success of the thing being asked about, and whether it is profitable.

 Archetypes in the sky

 Individually, the planets embody primal archetypes and carry universal themes.
-We call these a planet’s significations; through archetypal or historical association, planets come to signify a great number of things:
+We call these a planet’s significations.
+Through archetypal or historical association, planets come to signify a great number of things, both personal and impersonal:

-Astrologers expect a planet’s many significations to manifest in the area of life described by the house it occupies.
-Saturn passing through the 10th house of career might point to working alongside, or for, elderly persons.
-If it were Venus passing through the same house, that might instead signify a career in luxury retail, music, or hint at romantic entanglements in the workplace.
+Astrologers expect a planet to manifest its significations in the area of life described by the house it occupies.
+Example: Saturn in the 10th house of career in a birth chart might point to working alongside, or for, elderly persons.
+If Venus was placed there instead, that might instead signify a career in luxuries, the arts, or hint at romantic entanglements in the workplace.

 Contacts between the planets

-Planets orbit the Sun, but from our vantage point, they appear to orbit the earth.
-The path they trace is fixed in our sky and, behind it, we find the constellations of the zodiac after which the zodiac signs were named.
+Planets orbit the Sun in an objective sense.
+But, from our vantage point, they appear to orbit the earth, following the same path the Sun takes.
+That path is called the ecliptic; it is fixed in our sky and, behind it, we find a circle of twelve constellations after which the zodiac signs were named.

-Planets’ placements and the geometric patterns they create indicate their relational dynamics and intentions.
-Planets may form a hexagon (60° apart, considered moderately helpful), a square (90° apart, tense and frustrating), or a triangle (120° apart, expediting and supportive).
+Planets can form a hexagon (60° apart, considered moderately helpful), a square (90° apart, tense and frustrating), or a triangle (120° apart, expediting and supportive).
 They may also be found aligned with one another (0° apart, significations merged like striking two bells simultaneously), or opposite one another (180° apart, open conflict).
+They can be measured in an astrological chart by degree, but many astrologers learn to spot them on sight.